-The strategic framework of ITFC in the coming years will focus on several objectives including building partnerships to create sustainable development impact through providing integrated trade finance and trade development solutions to Member Countries.

-Furthermore, as an active player on the global front, ITFC remains committed to efforts aimed at achieving the SDGs.
+The strategic framework of ITFC in the coming years will focus on several objectives including building more partnerships to create sustainable development impact through providing integrated trade finance and trade development solutions to Member Countries.
+Furthermore, as an active player on the global front, ITFC remains committed to supporting Member Countries efforts aimed at achieving the SDGs.

-ITFC will continuously make efforts to develop customized Shariah compliant trade solution products and programs, facilitate knowledge & experience transfer between Member Countries, diversify ITFC's trade finance, and support OIC trade development and cooperation initiatives.
+Finally, ITFC will continuously make efforts to develop customized Shariah compliant trade solution products and programs, facilitate knowledge & experience transfer between Member Countries, extend ITFC's trade finance services to new beneficiaries, and support OIC trade development and cooperation initiatives.